-Meghan Markle’s Reps Respond To The Reported Altering Of Her Name On Son Archie’s Birth Certificate
+Meghan Markle's Reps Respond To Reports Of Her Name Being Altered On Son Archie's Birth Certificate

-Representatives for Meghan Markle have refuted a claim made by British publication The Sun that her name was altered on her son Archie’s birth certificate as a snub against Harry’s brother Prince William, and his wife, Kate Middleton.
-The newspaper also alleged the change was made so Meghan could align more closely with Harry’s late mother, Princess Diana.
+Representatives for Meghan Markle have refuted a claim made by British publication The Sun that her name was altered on her son Archie's birth certificate as a snub against Harry's brother Prince William and his wife, Kate Middleton.
+The newspaper also alleged the change was made so Meghan could align more closely with Harry's late mother, Princess Diana.

 Meghan's first names were reportedly taken off of Archie's official paperwork, leaving only her royal title on the document.
 The Sun reported that in contrast, Kate Middleton's full name and title are included on all three of her children's certificates.